Go to the Students section

 On 5 June 1975, 65 per cent of UK voters elected for the UK to join the European Economic Community.
 On 23 June 2016, over 41 years on, 52 per cent of UK voters declared they wished to leave.

-Within the EU, town and country planning is largely left to Member States under the subsidiarity principle.
+Within the EU, town and country planning is largely left to Member States.
 It would be up to each of England, Scotland, Wales and Northern Ireland to retain as much or as little of EIA, habitats and species protection, air quality and water quality as they wished or agreed, subject to international environmental treaty obligations and any provisions regarding cross border environmental standards and decision-making processes that may form part of the new trading arrangements with the EU.

 Exit from the EU would not automatically undo UK laws which have been put in place to implement EU Directives.
 Those laws would remain in place pending change.